 - 1. Describe the Project Delivery & Approach by discussing/providing the following.
-(30 points). - a.
-Identify the proposed schedule for implementing the Pproject.
-Include the sequence of construction, segmentation, if any, and material and equipment staging plan.
-Describe methods that will allow a reduction in the overall construction scheduled for the Pproject.
-The Cost Proposal includes Construction Time, so the narrative may not include the actual proposed time.
-The Proposer may use generalities to reference the proposed time. - b.
+(20 points). - a.
+Identify the proposed schedule for implementing the Project.
+Include the sequence of construction and material and equipment staging plan.
+Describe methods that will allow a reduction in the overall construction schedule for the project.
+Describe Team's approach for maintaining I-20 and US 1traffic while avoiding and minimizing impacts to the traveling public. - b.
 Describe the proposed design submittal process and include a chart showing anticipated deliverables in sequence that will allow SCDOT to conduct efficient and complete reviews.
-Include discussion of how any proposed Pproject phasing/segmentation will be addressed in the design submittal and review process.
-Dates do not need to be included in the chart showing anticipated deliverables. - c.
-Discuss approach for tying this I-26 mainline widening and associated crossing route improvements to other on-going and upcoming Pprojects within or adjacent to the proposed Pproject limits.
-Discussion should include, but not be limited to, coordination with the current contractor related to work schedule and traffic control.
-The following Pprojects shall be included in the narrative: - I-26 Reconstruction MM 75-85 - S-48 Columbia Avenue Corridor Project
+Include discussion of how the design review process is related to any proposed project phasing.
+Dates do not need to be included in the chart showing anticipated deliverables but durations may be included. - c.
+Describe the proposed approach for avoiding and minimizing impacts to the ongoing I-20 Widening project. - d.

-- US 176 Broad River Road Widening Project - Carolina Crossroads Project - d.
-Describe the proposed approach for minimization, avoidance, and mitigation of environmental impacts.
-Describe the plan for obtaining permits and compliance with environmental commitments.
-Demonstrate knowledge of the critical elements of the compensatory mitigation plan in accordance with the USACOE Charleston District "Guidelines for preparing a compensatory mitigation plan" (latest edition). - e.
-Describe the proposed approach for temporary pavements during construction including proposed design.
-Include intended use of pavement design and anticipated durations for in place use.
-Provide Describe materials for use and thicknesses/weights to clearly demonstrate design. - f.
 Describe the proposed approach to Quality Control and understanding of the Quality Assurance Program.
-Discuss the roles of the Proposer and SCDOT for all aspects of construction of the Pproject.
-Discuss compliance with required standards, testing laboratories, mix designs and material certifications processes. - g.
-Discuss the proposed approach to addressing any unique characteristics of the Pproject and mitigating any risk items identified by the Proposer. - 2.
-Describe the Proposer's Innovation and Added Value to the Pproject that clearly provides additional benefit to SCDOT or the public.
+Discuss the roles of the Proposer and SCDOT for all aspects of design and construction of the project.
+Discuss compliance with required standards, testing laboratories, mix designs and material certifications processes. - 2.
+Describe the Proposer's Innovation and Added Value to the project that clearly provides additional benefit to SCDOT or the public.
 The Proposer has an opportunity to earn up to 100 Quality Credit points.
 An innovative aspect does not include practices that are standard to the industry.
 Innovation may include the Proposer's means and methods, roadway alignments, approach to Project, etc. If the Proposer wishes SCDOT to consider items, including ATCs, to be innovative or to provide additional quality, these items must be described in this section to be eligible for any of these points.
 However, SCDOT reserves the right to assign points for all items deemed beneficial to SCDOT or the public that have not been identified in this section.
-In addition, the Proposer should consider, but not be limited to, the following items: - a.
-Minimizing impacts to traffic including, but not limited to, the following. - Traffic shifts - Temporary lane closures - Construction Stages - Median access points along I-26 mainline and frequency of ingress/egress from mainline to the median - Traffic impacts to crossing routes - b.
-Avoid or minimize impacts to utilities.
-Credit will not be awarded in this section for paying prior rights, only for avoidance of impacts.
+In addition, the Proposer should consider, but not be limited to, the following items, which SCDOT considers high risk to the Project.